BlauGroup/RNMC/GMC_exp.md

 ## GMC - <span style="color: #0066CC"> EUV Lithography </span>

 We also apply the `GMC` module to study EUV Lithography, a system where some amount of energy is pumped into the system.
-In this example a 92 eV photon is abosrbed which enables 92 eV work of dG > 0 reactions.
+In this example a 92 eV photon is absorbed which enables 92 eV work of dG > 0 reactions.
 The principal molecules for the real full system are shown below.

 <figure>
     <img src="EUV.png"